-Rayonier Inc. may issue additional securities in the future and such securities may be guaranteed by certain subsidiaries of Rayonier as presented in the condensed consolidating financial statements below.
-The subsidiary guarantors column includes ROC, Rayonier Louisiana Timberlands LLC, Rayonier TRS Holdings Inc. and substantially all domestic subsidiaries of TRS Holdings Inc. The subsidiary non-guarantors consist of RFR, Rayonier Gulf Timberlands, LLC and foreign subsidiaries and other minor domestic subsidiaries of Rayonier Inc. In connection with these securities, the Company provides the following condensed consolidating financial information in accordance with SEC Regulation S-X Rule 3-10, Financial Statements of Guarantors and Issuers of Guaranteed Securities Registered or Being Registered.
+In March 2012, Rayonier Inc. issued \$325 million of 3.75% Senior Notes due 2022.
+At issuance, the notes were fully and unconditionally guaranteed by the following subsidiaries of Rayonier Inc.: ROC, Rayonier Louisiana Timberlands LLC, Rayonier TRS Holdings Inc. and substantially all domestic subsidiaries of TRS Holdings Inc. In October 2012, the guarantee on the notes was amended whereby all guarantors were released except ROC and Rayonier TRS Holdings Inc. As such, for comparability purposes, all prior year information has been updated to reflect ROC and Rayonier TRS Holdings Inc. as the note guarantors.
+In connection with these notes, the Company provides the following condensed consolidating financial information in accordance with SEC Regulation S-X Rule 3-10, Financial Statements of Guarantors and Issuers of Guaranteed Securities Registered or Being Registered.